jacksund/simmate/docs/getting_started/custom_tables_and_apps/quick_start.md

 # Build custom database tables and apps

+In this tutorial, you will learn how to build customized database table and also learn how to build out your customized features into a "project" and "apps".

-!!! warning
+!!! note
     There is no "quick tutorial" for this topic.
-Even advanced users should read everything!
+Even advanced users should read everything.

-In this tutorial, you will learn how to build customized database table and also learn how to build out your customized features into "projects".

 -------------------------------------------------------------------------------